 Google Android Developer Nanodegree

 To combat a huge shortage of Android developers, Google has partnered with online education company Udacity to offer the Google Android Developer Nanodegree, a six-course online program that teaches students how to build apps from conception to launch on Google Play.
 The nanodegree will take an intermediate student six to nine months to complete, putting in a minimum of 10 hours per week.
 It costs $200 per month, and students can get started as soon as they enroll online.
 One big plus: The top 50 students in the class are invited to the Google campus to meet with hiring engineers.

 Global Freshman Academy at Arizona State University

-Joining with nonprofit website edX, Arizona State University this fall will offer a freshman curriculum online for full university credit.
+Joining with nonprofit website edX, Arizona State University in the fall will offer a freshman curriculum online for full university credit.
 The classes, offered as Massive Open Online Courses, will be free to anyone who audits them.
 But students who want to receive credit pay a $45 fee for webcam verification and can take a proctored exam at the end of the course; those who pass pay tuition of up to $200 per credit.
-That makes the cost of an online freshman year just over $5,000, which is about half of normal in-state tuition, and about 20% of out-of-state tuition.
+That makes the cost of an online freshman year just more than $5,000, which is about half of normal in-state tuition, and about 20% of out-of-state tuition.
 Students who complete eight classes can enter Arizona State as a sophomore, bypassing the admissions process entirely.
 Anant Agarwal, chief executive of edX, describes the Global Freshman Academy at ASU as “a risk-free, gentle-slope approach to college.”